Eino: Orchestration Design Principles

-Basic Principle of Type Alignment in Upstream and Downstream
+Type Alignment of Upstream and Downstream as the Basic Principle

-This entails a basic assumption: the output value of the previous node can serve as the input value for the next node.
+This implies a basic assumption: The output value of the previous running node can serve as the input value for the next node.

-In Golang, there are two basic approaches to achieving this assumption:
+In Golang, there are two basic approaches to implement this assumption:

-1. Convert the input and output of different nodes into a more generalized type, such as any or map[string]any.
+1. Convert the input and output of different nodes to a more generalized type, such as any, map[string]any, etc.

-1. Adopting the approach to generalize into any, but the corresponding cost is that developers need to explicitly convert it into a specific type when writing code to use it.
-This significantly increases the mental burden on developers, hence this approach was ultimately abandoned.
+1. Adopting the generalization to any approach, but the corresponding cost is: developers need to explicitly convert to specific types when writing code.
+This would greatly increase developers’ cognitive burden, so this approach was ultimately abandoned.

-2. The langchain approach can be seen as passing map[string]any throughout the process, where each logical node retrieves the corresponding value with the corresponding key based on its needs.
-In langchaingo’s implementation, this approach is adopted.
-However, in Golang, they still need to be used with type assertions.
-This approach still imposes a significant mental burden on the developer.
+2. Langchain’s approach can be seen as passing map[string]any throughout, with each logic node taking the corresponding value using the corresponding key according to its needs.
+In the langchaingo implementation, it follows this approach, but similarly, any in Golang still requires type assertion to be used.
+This approach still has significant cognitive burden for developers.

-2. Keep the input and output types of each node as expected by the developer, ensuring type consistency between upstream and downstream during the Compile phase.
+2. Keep the input and output types of each node as expected by developers, and ensure upstream and downstream types are consistent during the Compile phase.

-Approach 2 is the final approach selected by eino.
+Approach 2 is the final approach chosen by Eino.
 This approach is the easiest to understand during orchestration.
-The whole process is like building blocks, where the protruding and recessed parts of each block have their own specifications, and only matching specifications can form upstream and downstream relationships.
+The entire process is like building blocks, where each block’s protruding and recessed parts have their own specifications, and only when specifications match can they form upstream-downstream relationships.

-For orchestration, it can only run properly if the downstream can recognize and process the upstream output.
-This basic assumption is clearly expressed in eino, allowing developers to be confident and clear about how orchestration logic operates and flows when using eino, rather than guessing whether the passed values are correct from a series of any.
+For orchestration, only when downstream can recognize and process upstream output can the orchestration run normally.
+This basic assumption is clearly expressed in Eino, allowing developers to have full confidence in understanding how the orchestration logic runs and flows when using Eino for orchestration, rather than guessing whether the passed value is correct from a series of any.

 Type Alignment in Graph